Futuring 2 (F2)

 Price Context

-At $36k (Official announcement and launch coverage cite pricing starting at CNY 36,000; the company says real-home trial reservations are open, but broad retail availability is not yet clearly disclosed.), the Futuring 2 (F2) sits in the professional price tier for home assistants robots.
+At $36k (Official Futuring announcement says Futuring 2 formally launched on 2026-04-09, starts at CNY 36,000, and real-home trial reservations are open; broad retail availability is not yet clearly disclosed.), the Futuring 2 (F2) sits in the professional price tier for home assistants robots.
 This price point typically includes professional support, integration services, and ongoing software updates.

 Availability